nuejs/nue/packages/nuejs.org/docs/reactivity.md

 )
 ```

-After this you can develop whatever CSS transitions you wish using the "in-viewport" class name.
+After this, you can develop whatever CSS transitions you wish using the "in-viewport" class name.
 For example:

 ```